mjdall/mjdall-ps/README.md

     * going to go with Gatsby

 ## Useful Links
-* [Gatsby Typography](https://www.gatsbyjs.org/docs/typography-js/) - Plugin for controlling fonts for the site.
+* ~~[Gatsby Typography](https://www.gatsbyjs.org/docs/typography-js/) - Plugin for controlling fonts for the site.~~
+    * Removed, just using a style component that adds default styling to page body
 * Colours:
     * Gunmetal - #292F36
     * Magic Mint - #A1FCDF